aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     verdi data structure show --format ase <IDENTIFIER>

-to show the selected structure, although it will take a few seconds to appear You should be able to rotate the view with the right mouse button.
+to show the selected structure, although it will take a few seconds to appear (it has to go over a tunnel on your SSH connection).
+You should be able to rotate the view with the right mouse button.

 .. note::